typeclasses/step/block-class/readme.md

 For example, the unrefined precursor to `Text1` is `Text`.

+## Testing

+A fairly extensive suite of property tests may be found in the [block-hedgehog] package; you can use them to test your own instances.

+The `block-class` package has a more modest test suite for itself; running the tests for `block-hedgehog` provides some supplementary assurance that `block-class` is correct.

 ## State

 The `Search` class operations use a `State` context so that you can gather